batocera-linux/batocera.linux/batocera-Changelog.md

 # 2026/xx/xx - batocera.linux 43 - Glasswing
 ### Special Notes
 - x86_64 Handhelds with AMD and Intel graphics will be supported on the preferred x86-64-v3 image using Wayland and the LabWC compositor.
-  Desktop devices should continue to use the x86-64 image with Xorg.
+  Note: Nvidia drivers are currently included in the x86-64-v3 image but considered experiemental.
-  Note: Nvidia drivers are currently not included in the x86-64-v3 image.
+  Desktop Nvidia users should continue to use the x86-64 image with Xorg for stability.
 - The ability to use a custom.sh script is deprecated in this version.
 If you already used such a script, then it will be one time transformed into a service.
   Please use the services for future scripts and refer to our [Wikipedia](https://wiki.batocera.org/scripting_services_rules_examples)
 - TheXTech update in v43 needs minimum of 1.3.7 assets, ensure you update accordingly.